casper-network/ceps/text/0006-equivocation-catastrophes.md

 In order to minimize losses, the following approach is proposed: first, choose the last safe block as the starting point.
 A safe block would be one that still appears finalized with some small FTT, for example 1%, after a full synchronization of the protocol state.

 After the block is chosen, take its global state and all transactions from the blocks that were considered finalized at some point, but are no longer a part of the main branch of the chain, and attempt to replay them on top of that global state.
-Since the order could matter, the community would have to agree on one.
-Call the resulting global state the "pre-initial state".
+Since the order could matter, the community would have to agree on one (the default one could be based on deploy timestamps, but the community could decide on some other ordering if deemed necessary).
+The deploys' TTL could also be expanded to account for the time spent reaching social consensus and allow them to still be valid afterwards.
+Call global state resulting from replaying these deploys the "pre-initial state".

 As the last step, agree on the initial set of validators for the restarted network.
 The equivocators should be slashed, but there may be reasons to also exclude other validators, or even to start with a set of validators that has nothing in common with the validators from the stopped network.
 Once agreement has been reached, apply necessary changes to the pre-initial state: modify the validator stakes and change the entries in the auction contract.
 After this is applied, the resulting state will be the state used for the restart.